evgenyneu/evgenii.com/app/_posts/blog/2014-03-02-taming-google-penguin.md

 Find people who are influential in your space and let them know about your content.

 Look for great resources online that will be willing to link to you.

 Contact their creators and ask them if they are interested to see your page.
 Write something like:

 _"You linked to something similar.
 You have a page about this topic.
 I just wrote an article about it.
 Let me know if you want to see it."_

 ## No links in first email

-Do not puts links in your first email.
+Do not put links in your first email.
 Just ask if they are interested in seeing your content.
 If you send a link the person will feel that you are selling and will delete it right away.

 Once you get a response 'I am interested', reply with: